Kellye Fox |

 When I visited my local Kroger-affiliated store (Food 4 Less), I was surprised to find the hot chicken display at the end cap of a grocery aisle.
 But don’t let that location fool you — the Kroger rotisserie chicken was fall-off-the-bone tender, dripping in juices.

 My store only had the “savory” option available, and the skin looked well seasoned.
-Most chickens are 2 lbs, but mine had an extra 3 oz.
-At nearly $9 for 32 oz, you’ll want to stop by Kroger’s digital coupon page to save money.
+Most chickens are 2 pounds, but mine had an extra 3 ounces.
+At nearly $9 for 32 ounces, you’ll want to look for Kroger coupons to save money.
 In the past, I’ve seen $1 off coupons for their rotisserie chicken.

-You’ll have to wait until 11 a.m. for Kroger‘s first batch of chickens, but their roast schedule is three times a day.
+You’ll have to wait until 11 a.m. for Kroger‘s first batch of chickens to be ready, but their roast schedule is three times a day.
 Each bag is labeled with the “fresh from the oven” time.
 A store representative noted that any unsold chicken was cooled down and given to the store’s cold foods department.
 In some stores, you can find cold rotisserie chicken and same-day price reductions.

 Notes: The chicken’s resealable pouch is microwaveable.
 Chickens are 100% vegetarian fed and raised cage-free.
 Some stores have garlic and herb, lemon pepper, and mesquite flavors.